Zonz-Ly/Surfox/README.md

 ## Introduction
-A Firefox userChrome theme that closely mimics the UI of Safari on macOS Big Sur.
+A Firefox userChrome.CSS theme that closely mimics the UI of Safari on macOS Big Sur.
 While there are many similar themes on GitHub, none of them met my expectations, so I created my own.
 It not only replicates the interface but also the operational logic, with some optimizations and adjustments for a more perfect user experience.
-This is my first time working with CSS and JS, and I spent a lot of time and effort to complete it, with a lot of help and guidance from my boyfriend.
+This is my first time working with CSS and JS, and I spent a lot of time and effort to complete it, with a great help and guidance from my boyfriend.

 ## Requirement
 Firefox version 132.0 and above.